SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

      - node.cancel's read only accessor
    * - node.isFiring
      - RO
-     - True when the node transaction is successfuly moving futher (valid && ready && !cancel).
+     - True when the node transaction is successfully moving further (valid && ready && !cancel).
 Useful to commit state changes.
    * - node.isMoving
      - RO
      - True when the node transaction will not be present anymore on the node (starting from the next cycle),